New & Used Acura ILX: In Depth

 GET A FREE PRICE QUOTE

-The Acura ILX is a new model for 2013, and it’s the smallest car in the Acura lineup.
-Since it’s the brand’s entry-level model, it was designed to attract the younger crowd to the Acura range, although the other models are elevating the brand simultaneously.
+The Acura ILX is a new model for 2013, and it’s the smallest car in the Acura range.
+As it’s the brand’s entry-level model, it was designed to attract a younger crowd, but the other models are elevating the brand at the same time.

 The Acura ILX is closely related to the Honda Civic, but it has entirely different sheetmetal, a great deal more equipment, and a much-upgraded interior, both in design and materials.